Glossary

 Thrombocytopenia An abnormal decrease in the number of platelets in circulatory blood.

-Thrombocytosis The body produces a surplus of platelets (thrombocytes).
+Thrombocytosis When the body produces a surplus of platelets (thrombocytes).

 Thrombopoietin (TPO) A hormone produced mainly by the liver and the kidney that regulates the production of platelets by the bone marrow.
 It stimulates the production and differentiation of megakaryocytes, the bone marrow cells that fragment into large numbers of platelets.

-Transient ischemic attack (TIA) A temporary blockage of the blood supply to the brain caused by a blood clot and usually lasting ten minutes or less, during which dizziness, blurring of vision, numbness on one side of the body, and other symptoms of a stroke may occur.
+Transient Ischemic Attack (TIA) A temporary blockage of the blood supply to the brain caused by a blood clot and usually lasting 10 minutes or less, during which dizziness, blurring of vision, numbness on one side of the body, and other symptoms of a stroke may occur.
 Also called ministroke.

 Wernicke’s Encephalopathy A neurological disorder caused by thiamine deficiency, typically from chronic alcoholism or persistent vomiting, and marked by mental confusion, abnormal eye movements, and unsteady gait.
 The Sanofi Aventis trial was terminated due to patient’s developing this condition.